 A pilot’s eyewitness account of unidentified aircraft ignited a storm of “flying saucer” sightings in 1947.

-Who is the elusive old Fijian called ‘Cannibal Tom’ in so many old photographs and vintage postcards?
+Who is this elusive old Fijian cannibal depicted in so many old photos and vintage postcards?

 The skull of notorious cannibal Alexander Pearce has been in the collection of a Pennsylvania museum for many years, and Tasmania wants it returned home.

 The skull of Tasmanian cannibal killer Alexander Pearce